gioblu/PJON/strategies/OverSampling/README.md

 ```

 ####Known issues
 - In older versions, OverSampling was affected by ineffective and short range if used in HALF_DUPLEX mode.
-This issue has been fixed by handling the gain refresh.
+This issue has been fixed by handling the gain refresh (see issue [91](https://github.com/gioblu/PJON/issues/91)).